 By doing a little due diligence, you’ll not only have an idea of what’s on your credit, but you may also uncover possible inaccuracies that you can clear up.
 Doing so can ensure you’re getting the possible mortgage rates and terms.

 Whether you’re buying a new home or refinancing an existing mortgage, it pays to shop around.
 Fortunately, the credit bureaus won’t “ding” you for having multiple inquiries due to rate shopping.

 Get today’s live refinance rates now.
-Your social security number isn’t required to get started, and all quotes come with access to your live mortgage credit scores.Verify your new rate (Sep 21st, 2020)
+Your social security number isn’t required to get started, and all quotes come with access to your live mortgage credit scores.Show me today's rates (Jan 20th, 2022)